2023-10-12 21:42:00

 Researchers from Inserm, CNRS and AP-HP published this Thursday, October 12, a study which shows sleepers without any particular problems are capable of capturing verbal information transmitted by a human voice, and responding to it. by contractions of the facial muscles.

-A study that could call into question the definition of sleep.
+A study that might call into question the definition of sleep.
 Researchers from Inserm, CNRS, Sorbonne University and AP-HP published a study this Thursday in the journal Nature Neurosciences which shows that we are capable of responding to external requests while sleeping.

 According to research, sleepers without particular disorders are able to pick up verbal information transmitted by a human voice and respond to it with contractions of facial muscles.
 However, these abilities appear intermittently during almost all stages of sleep.